khan-abdullah0416/Python-Virtual-Assistant/README.md

 # Python Virtual Assistant

-This is a virtual assistant developed in Python.
-Documentation coming soon
+A speech-to-text assistant in Python